Quadriffis/immortal-millionaire/1 - lose weight.md

 For anyone that thinks their body does not conform to this principle: If this were true, your body would be breaking the laws of physics.
 I assure you it is not.

 That said, there are people whos genetics make it easier or harder to lose weight.
-This is often due to their genetic food preferences[^starvation-diabetics].
+This is often due to their genetic food preferences[^Fun fact.
+People who grew up hungry have higher risk of diabetes because their body responded by increasing food cravings.
+It't not magic, it's science.].

 The main principle for weight loss is thus simply: